johnshelb/blogposts/_posts/2017-03-12-age_discrimination_in_tech.markdown

 In starting to tackle the learning of JavaScript, I have struggled with mastering the syntax, and with the vagueries of some of the documentation that I have consulted in trying to figure it out.
 I think I have finally figured out how the Array.prototype.forEach property works and so I would like to try to explain it as clearly as possible, in the hope that a future struggling beginner will be able to come across this post and be able to grasp the concept with less pain than it cost me.

-Like the .each method in Ruby, .forEach() can be used to iterate over each member of an array.
+Like the `.each` method in Ruby, `.forEach()` can be used to iterate over each member of an array.
 Once you understand the syntax, and how the arguments are passed, I think you will find it a very useful property.

-I will try to illustrate the use of .forEach() with simple examples.
-Let's start with a very simple array assigned to the variable a:
+I will try to illustrate the use of `.forEach()` with simple examples.
+Let's start with a very simple array assigned to the variable `a`:
 ```
 a = [1, 2, 3, 4]
 ```

 Point 1:
-.forEach() is called on array.
+`.forEach()` is called on array.
 Using the dot notation, we can call forEach on our array like so:

 ```
 a.forEach()
 ```

-As written, however, this will throw an error, because .forEach() needs to be passed an argument between its parentheses.
+As written, however, this will throw an error, because `.forEach()` needs to be passed an argument between its parentheses.

 Point 2:
-The argument passed to .forEach() must be a function.
-This will be the function that you want to act on each member of the array on which .forEach() is being called.
+The argument passed to `.forEach()` must be a function.
+This will be the function that you want to act on each member of the array on which `.forEach()` is being called.
 Let's start with a simple function that will simply log each element of the array:

 ```
 a.forEach(function print(element){